aashishd/object_detection_with_depth/Readme.md

 ## Details about the Computer Vision and Machine Learning components :
 ### Depth Segmentation
-For depth segmentation a GPLN <[Global-Local Path Networks for Monocular Depth Estimation with Vertical CutDepth](https://arxiv.org/abs/2201.07436)> models is used.
+For depth segmentation a GPLN model from the paper [Global-Local Path Networks for Monocular Depth Estimation with Vertical CutDepth](https://arxiv.org/abs/2201.07436) is used.

 The weights used are from HuggingFace for the GPLN model trained on NYU-V2 dataset.